Is It Illegal To Put A Tracking Device On Your Wife’s Car?

 5. State or Provincial Bar Associations

-Tracking Your Wife’s Car: A Controversial Approach to Confirm or Disprove Suspicions
+Tracking Your Wife’s Car: Good or Bad?

 If you suspect your wife of having an extramarital affair, you may consider using a tracking device on her car.
 By placing a GPS tracker on her vehicle, you can gather information about her whereabouts, duration of stays, and more.
 This helps you determine if she is being truthful about her activities and companions.
 But where is the best place to put a hidden GPS tracker on a car?
 The ideal location is underneath the vehicle, where exterior magnets on the tracking device allow for easy and discreet attachment.
 Once installed, you can monitor the car’s movements in real-time using your mobile phone.